YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/Front-End/Front-End Technologies/React.md

 - React uses a virtual [[DOM]] to improve performance by minimizing the number of direct manipulations to the actual DOM
 - The virtual DOM is a lightweight copy of the actual DOM, and React calculates the most efficient way to update the actual DOM based on changes to the virtual DOM

+#### JSX (Javascript XML)
+- A syntax extension for JavaScript that allows you to write HTML-like code in your JavaScript files, making it more readable and expressive

 #### Components
 - Components are the building blocks of a React application
 - They represent different parts of the user interface and can be composed to create complex UIs
+-
-- Class Components:
+##### Class Components:
 ```js
 class MyClassComponent extends React.Component {
 	// Class component code goes here
 }
 ```

-- Functional Components:
+##### Functional Components:
 ```js
 function MyFunctionalComponent(props) {
 	// Functional component code goes here
 }
 ```

-#### State and Props
+#### State

-- **State:**
-	- Represents the local data that a component can hold and manage
+- Represents the local data that a React component can hold and manage
 - It is mutable and can be modified using the `setState` method
 - It is used when a component needs to keep track of data that may change over time

 ```js
 class Counter extends Component {